-Horror movies are already scary enough, but watching a scary movie based on a true story ups the creepiness volume up very, very loudly.
+Horror movies are already scary enough, but watching a scary movie based on a true story turns the creepiness volume up very, very loudly.

-Either way, these horror films are all the more horrifying because in some way they are based on reality, not just the imagination.
-So here it is for you horror fans, all the best scary movies based on true stories, and the story behind the story.
+These horror films are all the more horrifying because in some way they are based on reality, not just imagination.
+Here are all the best scary movies based on true stories, and the story behind the story.

 One of the most successful horror movies of all time, and one that could reasonably be cited as one of the reasons for the “Satanic Panic” of the 1980s, was inspired by the real-life tale of a boy from Maryland who was named “Roland Doe” to protect his real identity.